-As it states on their website, "Counselors for Social Justice works to promote social justice in our society through confronting oppressive systems of power and privilege that affect professional counselors and our clients and to assist in the positive change in our society through the professional development of counselors."
-The IUP Chapter was established in 2021 and is open to students, faculty, alumni, counseling professionals, and other community stakeholders.
-Students interested in joining should contact someone from the departmental CSJ leadership team or one of the co-faculty advisors, Dr. West (swest@iup.edu) or Dr. Pollard-Kosidowski (bpollard@iup.edu).
+As stated on its website, "Counselors for Social Justice works to promote social justice in our society through confronting oppressive systems of power and privilege that affect professional counselors and our clients and to assist in the positive change in our society through the professional development of counselors."
+The IUP chapter of CSJ was established in 2021 and is open to students, faculty, alumni, counseling professionals, and other community stakeholders.
+Students interested in joining should contact someone from the student CSJ leadership team or one of the co-faculty advisors, Dr. West (swest@iup.edu) or Dr. Pollard-Kosidowski (bpollard@iup.edu).